JoaquimXG/podcolours.co.uk/README.md

 The POD Colours tool is based on psychological research, and provides an indication of your key strengths and potential barriers to success.

+## Dependancies

+- MongoDB
+  - Must be installed and available on the PATH

 ## Usage

 Website backend is built with express, ejs and MongoDB.

+npm has been configured to run a database setup script `setupDb.js` post installation.
+This will cause an error if mongodb is not currently installed and the service is available on the default mongodb port.

-First install required packages, `npm install`.
+1. First install required packages, `npm install`.

-Then start server.js `npm start`.
+2. Then start server.js `npm start`.

 ## Home page